 I followed the commands I heard.
 I had no other choice.
 There was no decision to be made.
 It had been made and decided for me.
 I seemed to have no choice.

-That is what happened to me and my brain on the morning I should have died.
+That is what happened to me and my brain on the morning I should have died, after my last suicide attempt.

 My brain remained dead for days until I began to see a light peer through the blackness of my box.